 Begin your journey at the historic Tribune Tower.
 Former home to The Chicago Tribune newspaper turned condos and retail space, this stunning example of Gothic architecture has long since been part of Chicago’s skyline.
 Built between 1923 and 1925 along the Chicago River, this monumental behemoth is only steps from the Chicago Riverwalk.

-This elaborate white terra cotta building built between 1920 and 1924 once housed Wrigley headquarters.
-Now the building is home to various companies while the ground level houses a Walgreens, Peet’s Coffee, and a few other retail businesses as well.
+This elaborate white terra cotta building, built between 1920 and 1924, once housed Wrigley headquarters.
+The building is home to various companies, while the ground level houses Walgreens, Peet’s Coffee, and other retail businesses.

 40. Head North to Montrose Beach